-- Roof areas having slopes 6:12 and greater shall be considered facades. - Vision glass and doors shall be omitted from facade material area calculations and percentages. - Detached dwellings are not subject to facade chart. - Backlit translucent plastic, backlit awnings, neon lighting and other such facade materials designed to visually attract attention for the purpose of commercial activity are not permitted (or shall be considered signage).
+- Roof areas having slopes three-to-twelve (3:12) and greater shall be considered facades. - Vision glass and doors shall be omitted from facade material area calculations and percentages. - Detached single-family dwellings are not subject to this Section.
+Refer to Section 3.7 for facade standards. - Backlit translucent plastic, backlit awnings, neon lighting, LED string lighting, and other such facade materials designed to visually attract attention for the purpose of commercial activity are not permitted. - Where vision glass areas are intended through exposure to thoroughfares or pedestrian ways and lighting methods to strongly emphasize the materials and items displayed within the window area, and where such items are a permanent part of the building design, such items shall be deemed as part of the building facade and shall be so regulated by this section. - When a specific material is not listed in the table, then the facade consultant shall make a determination as to the most similar material listed.